stalexan/netstat-monitor/README.md

 * user: The user for the process that opened the connection.
 * local_hosts: Comma separated list of local hosts.
 * local_ports: Comma separated list of local ports.
-* remote_hosts: Comma separated list of remote hosts.
+* remote_hosts: Comma separated list of remote hosts, specified with domain names.
+* remote_ips: Comma separated list of IP address ranges, in CIDR notation.
 * remote_ports: Comma separated list of remote ports.
 * states: Comma separated list of Connection states.